alexhokl/notes/team_management.md

   - It’s a good model to support discussions of technical coupling and the value or architectural work (which could be the topic of an entire blog post itself) as it makes interdependencies more apparent.

+### Leading Teams

+- implement system and rules for teams instead of depending on skills of an individual leader as those skills could be limited in some areas and it could be hard to guess

 ### Company culture